Skip to footer content

 End Function

-The action method in the code above will handle the submit request generated from View that we will create later.
+The action method in the code above will handle the submit request generated from the View that we will create later.
 With IronBarcode, you can customize the barcode format, image element, barcode font, and HTML image element.
 Additional libraries might be required for more customization, such as Iron Drawing for installing barcode font.
 More detailed API documentation can be found here.

 Now we can create a view for our barcode generator method.